duckyafi/Gam-Commands/README.md

 <li>gam print groups todrive (this command will push your google groups on your domain to a google sheet)</li>

+<li>gam csv /location/of/csv gam update group example@company.com add members ~username (using the username field in my text editior or csv I can use this command to add a group of people to a particular google group)</li>

 <h6><br>Email Deletion</br></h6>